 This my regular buggy friendly winter walk in St Anton am Arlberg.
 I think I did this walk pretty much every day when D was tiny while she napped in the pram.
 I am assuming that you have a buggy that will cope with a little hard packed snow; this is a ski resort after all.
 It is a circular walk of approximately 2.7km.
 It will take around 40 minutes at a leisurely stroll with a buggy if you are also stopping to take photos.

-As part of the #take12trips challenge we are trying to visit some local attractions as well as visiting destinations further afield.
+We like to visit local attractions as well as visiting destinations further afield.
 To add to the challenge these need to be toddler friendly.
-For our first trip I headed to the Museum in St Anton am Arlberg with a toddler in tow.
-This is somewhere I had never visited in around 7 winters here, so it was about time.
+I headed to the Museum in St Anton am Arlberg with a toddler in tow.
+This is somewhere I had never visited in around 7 winters here, so it was about time for a look.

 There aren’t a whole lot of choices for celebrating the Chinese New Year in St Anton am Arlberg.
 In fact there is one Chinese restaurant, the Shanghai on the high street (Dorfstrasse).
 It also sells sushi, which is a slightly odd combo.
 This makes deciding where to go pretty easy.
 Is it a baby friendly restaurant?